cpersico/cpersico.github.io/posts/thoughts-on-legacy-software.md

 * Other teams became consumers of a public interface instead of the CLI.
 * No need (or at least much less) to sync with other teams to do maintenance work on our stack.
 * We were able to break down the monolith **one functionality at the time**.
 The only constraint is committing to the new public interface.
-* New services were coded from scratch, simpler and easier to test.
+* We coded the new services from scratch, simpler and easier to test.
 But only **because we were very familiar with the subject**.
 * During the rollout process of new code, we could do AB testing vs the old engine.
 * Test suite now takes < 5 min for all projects.
 * Public interface required only the necessary to do each task.